pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 ### Supervised learning with neural networks

-In supervised learning, we have some input `x`, and we want to learn a function mapping to some output `y`.
-Just like in the house price prediction application our input were some features of a home and our goal was to estimate the price of a home `y`.
+In supervised learning, we have some input 𝑥, and we want to learn a function mapping to some output 𝑦.
+Just like in the house price prediction application our input were some features of a home and our goal was to estimate the price of a home 𝑦.

 Here are some other fields where neural networks have been applied very effectively.